Hadim Ibrahim Pasha: Life

 Born in the Sanjak of Bosnia, he became Chief White Eunuch of the Topkapı Palace Harem under Sultan Suleyman the Magnificent.
 He was appointed Governor of Anatolia, and in 1544 was nominated fourth Vizier.
-In 1548–9, during the Second campaign of the Ottoman-Safavid War, he got the position of lieutenant Governor of Istanbul, reaching the rank of third Vizier.
+In 1548–9, during the Second campaign of the Ottoman-Safavid War, he got the position of lieutenant Governor of Constantinople, reaching the rank of third Vizier.
 Appointed second Vizier in 1553, after the assassination of the crown prince Şehzade Mustafa on behalf of the Sultan, he was sent by Suleyman - then stationing in Aleppo - to Bursa to strangle the sons of Mustafa.
-Appointed again lieutenant Governor of the Capital from 1553 to 1555, after the comeback of the Sultan to Istanbul he was forced to retire because of his old age.
+Appointed again lieutenant Governor of the Capital from 1553 to 1555, after the comeback of the Sultan to Constantinople he was forced to retire because of his old age.
 Ibrahim Pasha died in 1562.
 He followed a modest lifestyle and was among the few Court Eunuchs who enjoined unanimously a high reputation.
 In 1562, he married Fatma Sultan, a daughter of Sultan Selim I and full-sister of Sultan Süleyman I, but he died shortly after, in 1563.